This article covers 8 points on how to prove in an audit that your staff is properly trained:

 Assign an owner for the training programme and the evidence pack (Compliance, Information Security or HR, depending on your structure).

-That owner should at least quarterly check that folders are up to date, that exceptions have remediation, and that basic KPIs (completion, simulation results) are recorded.
+That owner should check at a frequency appropriate to the organisation’s risks that folders are up to date, exceptions have remediation and basic KPIs are recorded.
+A quarterly check is one practical operating model, not a universal legal requirement.

 Then when an audit or supervisory review comes, the response does not depend on one person or a last-minute search.